-Contusions to the Sternum are usually the result of a line drive that hits a player in the chest.
-These injuries can be very dangerous because if the blow is hard enough, the heart can become bruised and start filling up with fluid.
-Eventually the heart is compressed and the victim dies.
+Contusions to the sternum are usually the result of a line drive that hits a player in the chest.
+These injuries can be very dangerous because if the blow is hard enough, the heart can become bruised and start filling up with fluid and/ or having electrical conduction abnormalities.
+When blood accumulates around the heart, it eventually is compressed and the victim dies.
 Do not downplay the seriousness of this injury.